beancount/docs/docs/beancount_language_syntax.md

 This is why this check is enabled by default.

 <table><tbody><tr class="odd"><td><em><strong>PLEASE NOTE!</strong></em> In a future version of Beancount, we will relax this constraint somewhat.
 We will allow an account to hold a negative number of units of a commodity if and only if there are no other units of that commodity held in the account.
-Either that, or we will allow you to mark an account has having no such constraints at all.
+Either that, or we will allow you to mark an account as having no such constraints at all.
 The purpose is to allow the account of short positions in commodities.
 The only blocking factor is this constraint.</td></tr></tbody></table>

 For more details of the inventory booking algorithm, see the [<span class="underline">How Inventories Work</span>](how_inventories_work.md) document.